AndreiMoraru123/FlaskGist/README.md

 ![3](https://user-images.githubusercontent.com/81184255/210282386-ad0c5b12-88d2-40d5-8474-077635b11a9d.jpg)

 > **Warning**
-> Sometimes the GitHub APi will reach its limit (60 request/h/ip).
+> Sometimes the GitHub Gist API will reach its limit (60 request/h/ip).

 To check your status, use this: